br-automation-com/SafeDODiag/readme.txt

 pSI_In_DigitalOutFdbk;	Reference toBOOL;	(SDigitalOut only) ADR of the IO input variable that maps to the SIcard's input SafeDigitalInput0X.
 This checks if the load connected to the safe digital output is de-activated (feedback = TRUE) or activated(feedback = FALSE).
 (Requiring ADR of the IO variable allows the fub to check if this input has been connected.)

-Inputs to EnableMonitoring of OutputCurrentOK;	Data Types;	Descriptions Config.Current.EnableMon;	BOOL;	Enable the use of CurrentOK from SO card to monitor if outputs are wired up – only available on X20SOx110 andX20SOx120 (This config should only be used if feedbacks cannot be used, e.g. controlling dual-channel STO of a VFD.)
+Inputs to EnableMonitoring of OutputCurrentOK;	Data Types;	Descriptions Config.Current.EnableMon;	BOOL;	Enable the use of CurrentOK from SO card to monitor if outputs are wired up â€“ only available on X20SOx110 andX20SOx120 (This config should only be used if feedbacks cannot be used, e.g. controlling dual-channel STO of a VFD.)
 Config.Current.MonitorTime;	TIME (required, must be <=T#1s);	This sets the amount of time the gray CPU fub will delay checking SO card current output levels (to allow transient currents to settle). pSO_In_Output1CurrentOK;	Reference toBOOL;	(SContactor only) ADR of the IO input variable that maps to the SOcard's input CurrentOK0X.
-This checks if there is a reasonable amount of current flow(50 mA to 500 mA) from the SO card to contactor coil 1 – if output is not enabled or if the channel is not wired up,CurrentOK shows FALSE.
+This checks if there is a reasonable amount of current flow(50 mA to 500 mA) from the SO card to contactor coil 1 â€“ if output is not enabled or if the channel is not wired up,CurrentOK shows FALSE.
 (Requiring ADR of the IO variable allows the fub to check if this input has been connected.) pSO_In_Output2CurrentOK;	Reference toBOOL;	(SContactor only) ADR of the IO input variable that maps to the SOcard's input CurrentOK0Y.
-This checks if there is a reasonable amount of current flow(50 mA to 500 mA) from the SO card to contactor coil 2 – if output is not enabled or if the channel is not wired up,CurrentOK shows FALSE.
+This checks if there is a reasonable amount of current flow(50 mA to 500 mA) from the SO card to contactor coil 2 â€“ if output is not enabled or if the channel is not wired up,CurrentOK shows FALSE.
 (Requiring ADR of the IO variable allows the fub to check if this input has been connected.) pSO_In_OutputCurrentOK;	Reference toBOOL;	(SDigitalOut only) ADR of the IO input variable that maps to the SOcard's input CurrentOK0X.
-This checks if there is a reasonable amount of current flow(50 mA to 500 mA) from the SO card to the load connected to the safe digital output – if output is not enabled or if the channel is not wired up, CurrentOK shows FALSE.
+This checks if there is a reasonable amount of current flow(50 mA to 500 mA) from the SO card to the load connected to the safe digital output â€“ if output is not enabled or if the channel is not wired up, CurrentOK shows FALSE.
 (Requiring ADR of the IO variable allows the fub to check if this input has been connected.)

-Inputs to Enable Monitoring ofOutput Interlock States;	Data Types;	Descriptions Config.Interlock.EnableMon;	BOOL;	Enable the use of FBK_Status_1 / FBOutputStateXXYY from SO card to monitor if outputs are energized – only implemented to support X20SOx110 andX20SOx120.
+Inputs to Enable Monitoring ofOutput Interlock States;	Data Types;	Descriptions Config.Interlock.EnableMon;	BOOL;	Enable the use of FBK_Status_1 / FBOutputStateXXYY from SO card to monitor if outputs are energized â€“ only implemented to support X20SOx110 andX20SOx120.
 (This config only informs why outputs do not energize, i.e. whether gray CPU doesn't request output or safety CPU doesn't permit output.)
 Config.Interlock.ChannelPairSelector;	USINT;	(SContactor only) Selector for which byte of the output interlock channel represents the contactor pair (1 -contactor pair is on SO card channels 1 & 2; 3 -contactor pair is on SO card channels 3 & 4;0/2/4/etc. - selection invalid).
 Config.Interlock.ChannelSelector;	USINT;	(SDigitalOut only) Selector for which byte of the output interlock channel represents the contactor pair (1-4 - load is on SO card channels 1-4; 0/5+ - selection invalid).
 Config.Interlock.StartDelayTime;	TIME (defaultT#3s);	After SO card shows SafeModuleOK , this sets the amount of time this fub will delay checking output interlock states (to allow channel diagnosis to complete after SO card reportsSafeModuleOK).
 Config.Interlock.DiscrepancyTime;	TIME (required,must be <=T#1s);	This sets the amount of time the gray CPU fub will delay comparing interlock states' discrepancy. pSO_In_OutputInterlockStates;	Reference toUINT;	ADR of the IO input variable that maps to the SO card's "Restart inhibit state information" input FBK_Status_1 / "State number for start interlock on error" input FBOutputStateXXYY.
-This is used to check the output interlock state of every SO card channel (each channel is represented by 1 nibble in the range of 16#0 -16#F) – only implemented to supportX20SOx110 and X20SOx120.
+This is used to check the output interlock state of every SO card channel (each channel is represented by 1 nibble in the range of 16#0 -16#F) â€“ only implemented to supportX20SOx110 and X20SOx120.
 (Requiring ADR of the IO variable allows the fub to check if this input has been connected.)

 DiagnosticOutputs;	DataTypes;	Descriptions
 DiagCode;	UINT;	This passes through the SF_EDM fub's DiagCode when CfgDiagCode monitoring is enabled.
 This shows supplemental diagnostic codes when other modes of contactor monitoring are used.
 Diag.DiagText;	STRING[79];	This provides guidance on what the output is doing/waiting on or why an error occurs.
 Diag.ErrorConfig;	BOOL;	This signals an invalid fub input config.
-Diag.ErrorSafeFub;	BOOL;	This signals either a contactor operation error detected by safety CPU's SF_EDM or an SF_EDM code administration error–seeDiag.DiagText for guidance.
+Diag.ErrorSafeFub;	BOOL;	This signals either a contactor operation error detected by safety CPU's SF_EDM or an SF_EDM code administration errorâ€“seeDiag.DiagText for guidance.
 Diag.ErrorFdbk;	BOOL;	This signals a timeout error during the switching of contactor feedback signals.
 Diag.ErrorCurrent;	BOOL;	This signals a timeout error during the switching of SO card output current levels.
 Diag.ErrorInterlock;	BOOL;	This signals either an output interlock error detected by the SO card or a two-channel discrepancy during the switching of output interlock states.